|

 Prepare to enroll in classes

-As early as Monday, June 23, new grad students can begin to enroll for fall semester courses.
-The Registrar’s Office emails all students with the specific date and time after which they can enroll; watch for that email this week.
-To access the Course Search & Enroll app and begin building your course schedule, log in to MyUW and select the Academic Navigator widget.
+As early as Monday, June 22, new grad students can begin to enroll for fall semester courses.
+The Registrar’s Office emails you with the specific date and time you can enroll; watch for that email this week.
+Log in to MyUW to access the Course Search & Enroll app and begin building your course schedule.

 Here are a few tips to prepare for enrollment: